Early Solo Travels

 The rest of the stay was pretty uneventful.
 I remember visiting Brussels itself and seeing the Grand Place and The Manneken Pis, places I took the family to see during our visit 30 years later.
 I also remember having a crush on the family's nanny which I think was mutual, although of course I missed the signs and squandered my chance.

 As I said, who knows if these trips were the start of my penchant for travel, but despite the challenges, I made it through and the experiences seem to have set me up well for my future travels.
-My spoken French improved a little as a confirmed Francophile, I am determined to live there, or at least in a French-speaking country some day.
+My spoken French improved a little, and as a confirmed Francophile, I am determined to live there, or at least in a French-speaking country some day.